mykeels/Outsorcery/README.md

 Performing Work Locally
 -----------------------
-Local workers can be useful for testing or as a failsafe when the remote servers are unavailable.
+Local workers can be useful for testing or as a failsafe when the work servers are unavailable.

 ```csharp
 // CLIENT APPLICATION